 Pierre’s abandonment caused Fiona only mild distress—just a few wagging tongues and odd stares as she rode into town, occasions that grew less and less as she began to grow ill.
 She considered the ostracism well worth it—in truth, it was the act of mercy that Fiona had long prayed for.
 She was grateful to Providence for being able to spend her final years in peace, reading the Good Book by the flickering gas lamp, taking walks in her wild garden (she had long since shunned anything too tidy), and conversing with unimportant people about unimportant things.

 After her passing, a few friends who she had made in her final years faithfully attended to her grave.
 But they swore she wasn’t in it.
-Among those who were convinced of this fact was the local blacksmith, Charles Pepper.
+Among those who were convinced of this claim was the local blacksmith, Charles Pepper.
 Pepper had run for mayor twice, losing to transplanted politicians from Los Angeles who were more practiced at greasing palms and meting out empty promises than anything else.
 But though they were all liars of the ambitious kind, they could not hope to match the honest and time-honored talent of telling tall tales; that skill would remain the province of settled old men with nothing left to prove.
 Men like Pepper.

 So the good folks of this now-forgotten California town, the generations of men and women whose horses he had shoed for decades—sometimes without charge—tended to believe it when the blacksmith told the townsfolk with absolute certainty that he could see Fiona from time to time … gazing out the window, her eyes firmly fixed on the ridge.
 One day, he claimed, he could even hear the hooves of a well-shoed horse galloping in the distant.
-He even imitated the exact sound, causing his audience to gaze out in the distance, eagerly waiting Fiona’s arrival.
+He could imitate the exact sound, causing his audience to gaze out in the distance, eagerly waiting Fiona’s arrival.
 As he waited for the horseman to draw closer, Charles could see the man’s shadowy outline–and, he swore, the gleam of a silver pistol shining in the moonlight.

 I, for one, will not dispute this tale.
 Although I do not subscribe to ghosts, wraiths, specters or what have you (though I do believe in their devilish imitations), I can offer no logical explanation of how this photo I snapped of a mannequin clad in a colorful scarlet dress with emerald trim inexplicably appeared as a mysterious woman in black—with what appears to be freshly-fallen snowflakes on her hair and shoulders.